rschristopher/ischristtrue.com/src/modern-views/free-will.md

 And yet, His divine mercy and love are for all of creation, even the most wretched of sinners.

-What is human will if not an aspect of His divine will?
+And what is our human will if not an aspect of His divine will
+ (albeit in a fallen state)?
-What has been revealed is that all, as in *all*, are so loved that He gave His only son.
+What has been revealed is that all, as in *all*, of us sinners are so loved that He gave His only son.

 !!! quote "John 3:16"